 Use your primary keywords or keyphrases in the anchor text of the article resource box that contains a link pointing back to your unique content San Jose SEO Expert.

-This will create hundreds of keyword-rich links pointing back to the well-optimized report on your website, and boost your rankings for the keywords of your choice.
+This will create hundreds of keyword-rich links pointing back to the well-optimized report on your website, and boost your keyword ranking of your choice.

 Follow the steps above and you can use your content the right way to beat Google’s duplicate content filter.